-Created in 2009 through a generous donation by Anchor Shoring & Caissons Ltd., this scholarship is awarded to full-time students completing second or third year Civil Engineering specializing in structures and/or geotechnical.
-Academic achievement and extra-curricular activities will also be considered.
+Created in 2009 through a generous donation by Anchor Shoring & Caissons Ltd., this scholarship is awarded to full-time students completing second-or third-year Civil Engineering who specialize in structures and/or geotechnical.
+Academic achievement and extra-curricular activities are considered.